valence-labs/prop-score-pairing/README.md

 - `--lr`
 - `--dataset`: One of "GEXADT", for CITE-seq data, or "BALLS", for the synthetic interventional balls data.
 - `--model`: One of "CLASSIFIER" or "VAE".
-- `--eval_interval`: How often to evaluate the model by computing matching metrics.
+- `--eval_interval`: How often to evaluate the model by computing matching metrics on the full validation set.
 Default is set to evaluate at every epoch (`= 1`).
 If the matching metrics are too slow, you may want to make this larger.
 - `--run_scot`: Boolean flag for whether to run Gromov-Wasserstein OT (SCOT) and store its metrics prior to training.
 This can be slow for larger datasets!

-By default, `main.py` will train a classifier on the CITE-seq data for 50 epochs, with batch size 256, and with learning rate 0.0001.
+By default, `main.py` will train a classifier on the CITE-seq data for 2 epochs, with batch size 256, and with learning rate 0.0001, which should be used for testing purposes.

 There are also parameters related to the VAE loss from:
 Yang, Karren Dai, et al. "Multi-domain translation between single-cell imaging and sequencing data using autoencoders."
 Nature communications 12.1 (2021): 31.